chef/chef-web-docs/content/custom_resources.md

     identifier = "chef_infra/cookbook_reference/resources/custom_resources.md Custom Resources"
     parent = "chef_infra/cookbook_reference/resources"
     weight = 40
 +++

 [\[edit on GitHub\]](https://github.com/chef/chef-web-docs/blob/master/content/custom_resources.md)

 A custom resource:

 -   Is a simple extension of Chef Infra Client that adds your own resources
 -   Is implemented and shipped as part of a cookbook
 -   Follows easy, repeatable syntax patterns
 -   Effectively leverages resources that are built into Chef Infra Client and/or custom Ruby code
--   Is reusable in the same way as resources that are built into Chef Client
+-   Is reusable in the same way as resources that are built into Chef Infa Client

 For example, Chef Infra Client includes built-in resources to manage files, packages, templates, and services, but it does not include a